 - Business Development

-HSD recognizes that small, micro and, culturally relevant businesses represent a gateway to economic stability for individuals and families, enlarging employment opportunities for residents and creating a platform for sustainable economic prosperity.
-HSD may fund projects that build the capacity and resilience of these businesses.
+Historic South Downtown recognizes that small, micro and, culturally relevant businesses represent a gateway to economic stability for individuals and families, enlarging employment opportunities for residents and creating a platform for sustainable economic prosperity.
+Historic South Downtown may fund projects that build the capacity and resilience of these businesses.
 Funded projects must comply with the State of Washington Constitution’s prohibition against lending of public credit or gifting of public funds (Wash.
 Const.
 Art.
 8 §5, 7).
 Examples of projects that could be funded include, but are not be limited to:

 - a nonprofit that provides training for small business start-ups;

 - funding of façade improvements that are needed to comply with the special review procedures of the two Historic Districts;

 Historic South Downtown may invest in projects that promote, preserve, document, and strengthen the history and culture of the two neighborhoods.
 Examples of projects could include, but not be limited to: historic exhibits at museums, installations of historical markers, art installations.